estensland/tweet_now_2_single_user_redux/readme.md

 * Twitter gem sample usage: https://github.com/sferik/twitter/tree/master/examples

 Notes:
-Callback URL specified on Twitter Developer Account will be overwritten by the one inside the request token.
+Callback URL specified on Twitter Developer Account will be overwritten by the one inside the request token (provided by the skeleton).
 Credentials are read from `credentials.yaml` file into environment variables, then it is used to instantiate the CLIENT.
+The YAML file contains only two items this time: `TWITTER_KEY:` and `TWITTER_SECRET:` Encrypted YAML file is provided.
 <hr>

 <div class='tab-pane active' id='objectives'>